Y0Coss/docs-fork/pages/public_cloud/public_cloud_network_services/getting-started-07-creating-vrack/guide.en-gb.md

 >> }
 >> ```
 >>
-> Via the Openstack CLI
+> Via the OpenStack CLI
 >> In the following example we specify the `VLAN_ID` to which we want the network to be part of through `--provider-network-type` and `--provider-segment`.
 >>
 >> You can remove those parameters.
 In that case, an available `VLAN_ID` will be used.